 Name:

 Service Address:

+Mailing Address:

 Phone Number: Home:

 Account Number:

-acknowledge that t he Palmdale Water Distric size might create a loss of water it is not responsible for problems stalling a smaller meter on my pi associated with a loss of
+acknowledge that t volume or pressure perform said excha the Palmdale Water Distr e which may result from i ange are listed below. er size might create a loss of water volume and/or present is not responsible for problems associated with a lost installing a smaller meter on my property.
+Current cos ss of

 Please check k applicable box:

 1" to 5/8" \$240.00

 2" to 1-1/2" \$579.00

 Signature: Date:

 Office Use (Only:

 Lot Size: Pressure:

 Approved:

 Billing: Facilities:

 Comments: